zena82002/ECG-signal-/README.md

     ```

 ## Results
-The model achieves an accuracy of X% on the test set.
-Detailed performance metrics can be found in the `results` directory.
+The model achieves an accuracy of 71% on the test set.
+Detailed in performance metrics .

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any changes or suggestions.